lab-midas/ismrm-moco-workshop/README.md

 In this hands-on of the [ISMRM Workshop on Motion Detection and Correction 2022](https://www.ismrm.org/workshops/2022/Motion/), we aim to convey the principles of motion artifacts, their appearance in the MR image, means of estimating motion (conventional and deep learning) and correcting for the induced motion artifacts.

 Supporting codebase and data for motion correction are supplied in this repository.
-Python codes are provided to execute and experiment with different motion correction strategies inside a Jupyter notebook-
+Python codes are provided to execute and experiment with different motion correction strategies inside a Jupyter notebook.
+For the motion-compensated image reconstruction, we additionally provide Matlab code.

 ## Getting started
 Hands-on tutorial: